 To put these principles into the language classroom, intercultural learning involves a focus on concepts and the ways they are understood by cultural groups rather than descriptions of cultural practices.
 When an ESL class discusses food, for instance, a mere description will be listing names of food or comparing foods in different countries.
 Language teaching as conceptual, on the other hand, raises questions like: What counts as food and why?
 What is "good" or "bad" food and why?
 When is appropriate to eat particular foods and why?
-When is appropriate to eat what we eat?
-What does our diet show about us as people?
+Why do we eat?
+Why do we eat what we eat?
 What does our diet show about our values and expectations about food?

 Overall, interculturally focused teaching is not teaching about other cultures; it is teaching about the self in relation to diversity.
 Other cultures provide the "content" for this learning in the form of experiences of language and culture in communication.
-I get to contemplate to what extent the IELI views ESL learning process as selfdiscovery through critical reflection on responses and reactions to diversity.
+I get to contemplate to what extent the IELI views ESL learning process as self-discovery through critical reflection on responses and reactions to diversity.
 I will feel proud if our students come to understand themselves as enculturated beings through constructing, connecting, sharing, reflecting, and being responsible to their new English knowledge.